openid/OpenID4VC_SecTrust/draft-oid4vc-security-and-trust.md

 importance of this measure should be highlighted in the specification.

-**Note on web-to-app flows:** In the case of web-to-app flows (i.e., the Verifier is a website, but the wallet is an app), the authentication response needs to go back to the same browser where the user started the flow.
+**Note on web-to-app flows:** In the case of web-to-app flows (i.e., the Verifier is a website, but the Wallet is an app), the authentication response needs to go back to the same browser where the user started the flow.
 This may require extra steps in the implementation.